-Hotel nights before/after cruise; transfers in Quito or Guayaquil (except as noted above); Galapagos National Park entrance fee, $100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($20 per person, subject to change); international airfare; airfare to/from Galapagos Islands; alcoholic beverages onboard; gratuities to ship crew and naturalists are left to the discretion of the passenger (cash only); travel insurance; passport expenses; internet usage (except as noted above); fuel surcharge $260 (applies to 2015 departures, subject to change).
+Hotel nights before/after cruise; transfers in Quito or Guayaquil (except as noted above); Galapagos National Park entrance fee, $100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($20 per person, subject to change); international airfare; airfare to/from Galapagos Islands; alcoholic beverages onboard; gratuities to ship crew and naturalists are left to the discretion of the passenger (cash only); travel insurance; passport expenses; internet usage (except as noted above); fuel surcharge may apply.

 We are happy to add hotels, air and land arrangements as requested, and you will be quoted for services.